viebel/blog.klipse.tech/_posts/2016-06-18-programming-kids-2.md

 Nested expressions are like russian dolls: one expression contains an expression that contains an expression that contains an expression that contains...

-You are probably asking yourself how could we have an expression containing an expression?
+You are probably asking yourself how could we have an expression that contains an expression?

-Let's try to write an expression that add `3` and `4` and multiply the result by `5`.
+Well, as an example, Let's compose a **nested** expression that adds `3` and `4` and multiply the result by `5`.

-For that, we are going to use the **3 steps of an expression** that we introduced in [previous chapter]({% post_url 2016-01-01-programming-kids-1%}):
+For that, we are going to use again the **3 steps of an expression** that we introduced in [previous chapter]({% post_url 2016-01-01-programming-kids-1%}):

 1. First, you need to tell the computer that you want him to execute something.
 For that you use the parenthesis: `()`.
 The computer will execute for you the content of the parenthesis.

 2. Then, you need to tell him what `operation` you want him to execute: in our case, the operation is the multiplication.
-The symbol for multiplication is: `*`.

 3. Finally, you need to tell him what are the details of the `operation`: the `operands`.
-In our case, the `operands` are:
-a. `(+ 3 4)`
+In our case, the `operands` are: `(+ 3 4)` and `5`.
-b.
-5

 Combining all of that, we get: